 4. Increases lung capacity

-According to Bicycling.com columnist Selene Yeager, every time you take a breath, oxygen-rich air is drawn in and carbon dioxide waste is expelled.
-Start pedaling and this exchange begins to impact your heart and muscles because you use more lung space.
-As your heart rate increases, abs “spring into action” as your lungs pull in more air, but not all of it is pristine.
+According to Bicycling.com columnist Selene Yeager, oxygen-rich air is drawn in every time you take a breath, and carbon dioxide waste is expelled.
+Start pedaling; this exchange impacts your heart and muscles because you use more lung space.
+As your heart rate increases, abs “spring into action” as your lungs pull in more air, but not all is pristine.

-By inhaling what Yeager calls “gunk,” the body calls up mucus reserves to help rid lungs of junk, and as this happens, lung capacity increases.
-In fact, a Respiratory Physiology and Neurobiology study concluded that 12 weeks of high-intensity interval training can improve your lung capacity even more.
+By inhaling what Yeager calls “gunk,” the body calls up mucus reserves to help rid the lungs of junk, and as this happens, lung capacity increases.
+In fact, a Respiratory Physiology and Neurobiology study concluded that 12 weeks of high-intensity interval training could improve your lung capacity even more.